Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Dynamics in highly excited states

 Below we will use the formalism outlined above to review how the finite-range of interactions impacts the mean-field DPT, scrambling, and entanglement dynamics.

 \summary{ Finite-wavelength fluctuations can be modeled as a set of driven bosonic modes, where the drive is given by the collective spin motion.
-The quantum fluctuations, in turn, may back-react on the collective spin dynamics.
+The quantum fluctuations, in turn, affect the collective spin dynamics.
 The full dynamics is thus described by a set of coupled non-linear evolution equations. }